konstaui/konsta/src/angular/instructions.md

-uses the correct pattern with <ng-template> and *ngTemplateOutlet to properly handle content projection in switch statements. run always playwright headless to not disrupt user workflow
+uses the correct pattern with <ng-template> and *ngTemplateOutlet to properly handle content projection in switch statements. run always playwright headless to not disrupt user workflow Ensure angular emulated as much as possible react structure and styles. with the components strucuture Angular need to make the custom elements be empty to render div as react/svelte/vue do.